Contents: Removal ⇓ Installation ⇓

 Ford KA

-Tighten the four bolts of the rear hub/brake drum assembly to 70 Nm.
+Tighten the four rear hub/brake drum assembly mounting bolts to 70 Nm.

-Install the rear wheels in accordance with the marks made during removal, after lightly lubricating the centering hole of the disc with grease.
+Install the rear wheels according to the marks made during removal, having first lightly lubricated the centering hole of the disk with consistent grease.
 Do not lubricate the threads of the wheel studs.
 Tighten the wheel nuts.
-Lower the vehicle and tighten the wheel nuts crosswise to 90 Nm.
+Lower the car and tighten the wheel nuts crosswise to a torque of 90 Nm.

-Put the cover on the parking brake lever and secure it.
+Place the boot on the parking brake lever and secure it.